Cats are good at self-maintenance. But even your fastidious feline can't prevent some of these more common cat diseases

 Vomiting is a very common problem with cats with a multitude of causes.
 They range from eating something poisonous or inedible (like string), to infection, urinary tract disease, or diabetes to hairballs.

 Symptoms are usually obvious, and include drooling and abdominal heaving.
 Vomiting can quickly leave your cat dehydrated, so if kitty continues vomiting or acts ill, call your vet right away.
-And, because it's hard for a pet owner to tell the difference between vomiting and regurgitation, collect a sample of your cat's vomit and take it with you to the vet.
+It may help to collect a sample of your cat's vomit and take it with you to the vet.